NOAA-GSL/GeoFLOW/docs/doxy/user_configuration.md

   External forcing configuration works almost exactly like the state initialization described in Sec.
 E. But because the procedure by which the forcing may be updated is not yet generalized, we postpone further discussion of this topic.
+At this time, it's best not to use this feature.

 I. Configure terrain.